JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q408" title="Australia">
 <param ve-entity eid="Q258" title="South Africa">
 <param ve-entity eid="Q864294" title="Biodiversity hotspot" aliases="biodiversity hotspot">
-The _Pelargonium_ is native to Southern Africa, Saint Helena, Asia Minor, Madagascar, and Australia.
-There are more than 280 accepted _Pelargonium_ species and the majority of them are endemic to the Cape of South Africa, which is a biodiversity hotspot.
-It is not surprising, then, that Portuguese and Dutch traders first harvested pelargoniums from that location in the late 1500s.
-They then transported the plants—a fragile and precious cargo—to Europe on their return from making colonial voyages.
+The _Pelargonium_, which includes more than 280 accepted species, is native to Southern Africa, Saint Helena, Asia Minor, Madagascar, and Australia.
+However, the great majority of these species are endemic to the Cape of South Africa, which is a biodiversity hotspot.
+It is not surprising, then, that Portuguese and Dutch traders first harvested pelargoniums, both live plants and seeds, from the Cape in the late 1500s.
+They then transported that fragile and precious cargo to Europe on their return from making colonial voyages.
 <param ve-map center="-7.347, 72.454" zoom="2.5">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>